George McGovern: Middle Senate years and continued opposition to the Vietnam War

 The Senate reacted in startled, stunned silence, and some faces showed anger and fury; when one member told McGovern he had been personally offended by the speech, McGovern said, "That's what I meant to do."
 McGovern believed Vietnam an immoral war that was destroying much of what was pure, hopeful, and different about America's character as a nation.

 The defeat of the amendment left McGovern embittered and somewhat more radicalized.
-He accused the vice president of South Vietnam, Nguyen Cao Ky, of running a heroin trafficking operation that was addicting American soldiers.
-In a retort to the powerful Senate Armed Services Committee chairman John Stennis's suggestion that U.S. troops might have to return to Cambodia, McGovern declared, "I'm tired of old men dreaming up wars for young men to fight.
+He accused the vice president of South Vietnam, Nguyễn Cao Kỳ, of running a heroin trafficking operation that was addicting American soldiers.
+In a retort to the powerful United States Senate Committee on Armed Services chairperson John C. Stennis's suggestion that U.S. troops might have to return to Cambodia, McGovern declared, "I'm tired of old men dreaming up wars for young men to fight.
 If he wants to use American ground troops in Cambodia, let him lead the charge himself."
 He denounced Nixon's policy of Vietnamization as "subsidiz[ing] the continued killing of the people of Indochina by technology and mercenaries."
 In a Playboy interview, he said that Ho Chi Minh was the North Vietnamese George Washington.

 McGovern–Hatfield was put up for a vote again in 1971, with somewhat weaker provisions designed to gain more support.
 In polls, a large majority of the public now favored its intent, and McGovern took his name off a final form of it, as some senators were just objecting to him.
 Nevertheless, in June 1971, it failed to pass again, gaining only a few more votes than the year before.
 McGovern was now certain that the only way the war would come to a quick end was if there was a new president.

 1972 presidential campaign

 McGovern announced his candidacy on January 18, 1971, during a televised speech from the studios of KELO-TV in Sioux Falls, South Dakota.
-At the time of his announcement, McGovern ranked fifth among Democrats in a presidential preference Gallup Poll.
-The earliest such entry since Andrew Jackson was designed to give him time to overcome the large lead of the frontrunner, Maine senator Edmund Muskie.
-Nevertheless, by January 1972, McGovern had only 3 percent national support among Democrats in the Gallup Poll and had not attracted significant press coverage.

-McGovern's campaign manager, Gary Hart, decided on a guerrilla-like insurgency strategy of battling Muskie in only selected primaries, not everywhere, so as to focus the campaign's organizational strength and resources.
+At the time of his announcement, McGovern ranked fifth among Democrats in a presidential preference poll for Gallup, Inc..
+The earliest such entry since Andrew Jackson, it was designed to give him time to overcome the large lead of the frontrunner, Maine senator Edmund Muskie.
+By January 1972, McGovern had only 3 percent national support among Democrats in the Gallup Poll and had not attracted significant press coverage.
+McGovern's campaign manager Gary Hart decided on a guerrilla-like insurgency strategy of battling Muskie in only selected primaries, not everywhere, so as to focus the campaign's organizational strength and resources.